moritzsalla/healingorb-monorepo/blog/Blog 7a6cef0fe837494583dbcb3e08354ab0/Evaluation d8ad88a73bf44a8386abdf9c6c190cfc/Numerical Testing e1bb917271204aa19e29debb6ec913e5.md

 What makes something a good model in the context of my application?
 Raw accuracy vs mistakes

 Coming up with own dataset might not be as useful

+## Deductions

+- Scraping does not take length of text into account

+How will I measure effectiveness?